scalinalx/Substackulous/memlog/troubleshooting_page_implementation.md

    - Added a red "Need Help?
 Go To Troubleshooting" button to the FAQ section
    - Implemented the same troubleshooting content from the dashboard page
    - Made the modal accessible without login for better user experience
+   - Added a "Help!" button to the hero section on the home page for quick access to troubleshooting
+   - Added a table of contents with clickable links to navigate through the main sections of the troubleshooting guide

 ### Implementation Details:

-The implementation follows a two-part approach:
+The implementation follows a multi-part approach:

 1. **Navigation Enhancement**:
-   - Added the troubleshooting link to the account section of the sidebar
+   - Added the troubleshooting link to the account section of the sidebar for authenticated users
    - Ensured consistent styling with other sidebar elements
    - Maintained responsiveness in both collapsed and expanded states